Yandex Cloud

 Privilege Description

-ALL_PRIVILEGES Allows any action with user data in the database and allows using the SHOW SLAVE STATUS operator.
+ALL_PRIVILEGES Allows all actions with user data in the database and allows using the SHOW SLAVE STATUS statement.

-ALL Synonym for the ALL_PRIVILEGES privilege used for managing privileges via the CLI.
+ALL Synonym for the ALL_PRIVILEGES privilege used for managing privileges via the Yandex Cloud CLI.

-ALTER Allows using the ALTER TABLE operator to change the structure of any custom tables in the database.
-Requires the CREATE and INSERT privileges.
-For renaming tables
+ALTER Allows using the ALTER TABLE statement to change the structure of any custom tables in the database.
+To modify a table, you need the CREATE and INSERT privileges.
+To rename a table, you need the ALTER and DROP privileges for the original table and CREATE and INSERT for the new one.

-CREATE Allows using the CREATE operator to create user tables in the database.
+CREATE Allows using the CREATE statement to create custom tables in the database.

 DELETE Allows deleting records from any custom tables in the database.